 Massage clinic, spa, health club, home

 A massage can be performed in health clubs, spas, medical clinics, and at home.
 The location does not predict the massage type or specialty of the massage therapists, but it can be an indicator.
-Example: For athletic performance, a gym, or Crossfit center massage therapist is a good place to start.
-If massage is part of a back and neck pain management plan, look into the massage therapists at a medical clinic or a therapeutic massage clinic.
+For athletic performance, a gym or Crossfit center massage therapist is a good place to start.
+If massage is part of a back and neck pain management plan, look into the massage therapists at a medical or therapeutic massage clinic.

 Ask for recommendations and ask questions

 When searching, get recommendations, and ask plenty of questions to get all the information needed.